debreczeni/heroku-rails-saas/README.md

     rake demo staging heroku:restart

-A special rake task 'all' is created that causes any further commands to execute on all heroku apps.
+A special rake task 'all' is created that causes any further commands to execute on all heroku apps (Note: Any environment labeled `production` will not be included, you must explicitly state it)

 Need to add remotes for each app?